THE DOVER WAR MEMORIAL PROJECT

 G

-Garrett, W. Walter Garrett.
-He died on 28 June 1943, aged 34, at the General Post Office where he was a telephone operator (RH).
+Walter Garrett died on 28 June 1943, aged 34, at the General Post Office where he was a telephone operator (RH).
 He lived at 169 St Radigund's Road and was the husband of Mary Garrett.
 He was buried on the 3 July at St. Mary's, Dover.
 4 QC

 Gatehouse, H.

-Henry Gatehouse.
-He died on 5 October 1942, aged 71, at his home at 22 Adrian Street.
-He was the son of Richard Gatehouse, of Charlton Green
+Henry Gatehouse died on 5 October 1942, aged 71, at his home at 22 Adrian Street.
+He was the son of Richard Gatehouse, of Charlton Green, and probably Charlotte.

 Godsmark, T.

-Thomas Godsmark.
-He was a war pensioner, and died on 22 January 1944, aged 64, at his home at 8 Stanhope Road.
-He was an Air Raid Warden and Shelter Marshall and was the husband of Caroline S Godsmark, who survived.
+Thomas Godsmark was a war pensioner, and died on 22 January 1944, aged 64, at his home at 8 Stanhope Road.
+He was an Air Raid Warden and Shelter Marshall and was the husband of Caroline S Godsmark, formerly Smith, who survived.
 Seemingly uninjured, as he'd been protected by his Morrison shelter, he was deemed to have died of shock (RH).
-His granddaughter Valerie Hemmings also died.
+His granddaughter Valerie Hemmings, below, also died.

-He was buried on 26 January at Charlton, Dover.
-19 2S.
+He was buried on 26 January at Charlton, Dover, 19 2S, his coffin covered by the Union Flag.
 An inscription on the headstone commemorates Caroline too, who died in October 1964.

 Golding, W. A.